 Obtaining Legal Advice

 Obtaining a CDL can be a valuable tool, however, it also comes with added responsibility.
-CDL holders are subject not only to state law, but also federal regulation.
+CDL holders are subject not only to state law but also to federal regulation.
 If you have been charged with committing a moving violation and you believe your CDL is at risk, your best course is to seek the advice of an experienced attorney.
-An attorney can help you navigate the complex law applicable to a CDL, and discuss the best possible way forward.
+New Orleans’ John Radziewicz has the legal expertise to help you navigate the complex laws applicable to a CDL, and discuss the best possible way forward.